RedHat-UX/red-hat-design-system/elements/rh-stat/docs/20-guidelines.md

 {% section %}
 ## Usage
-Using a statistic provides a visual way to represent a data point that users can consume quickly.
+Use a statistic to represent a data point that users can consume quickly.
 Statistics help users trust our page content, so use them strategically because there is a balance between using some and too many.
 If a layout has lots of content in different arrangements, using a statistic should offer users a visual break or respite.

 ## Footnote